dainst/idai-field/desktop/src/manual/manual.en.md

 * *Category label*: The display label of the category, which will be shown in all areas of the application.
 You can enter labels for different languages.
 * *Color*: The color of the category icon as well as the geometries displayed for resources of this category on the map.
 * *Identifier prefix*: Optionally enter here a text with which the identifier of resources of this category should always start.
 Please note that already existing identifiers will not be adjusted automatically.
+* *Resource limit*: Optionally enter a number here to specify the maximum number of resources that can be created for this category.
+If the input field is left blank, any number of resources can be created.
+This option is only available for operation categories and the category "Place".

 You can also specify the following properties for project-specific categories:
 * *Description*: A description text that informs in which contexts the category should be used.